-Professor of International Relations/Political Science Head of the International Relations/Political Science Department seemingly bewildering array of A seemingly bewildering array of forms of violence confronts us in the 21st century.
+Professor of International Relations/Political Science Head of the International Relations/Political Science Department seemingly bewildering array of A seemingly pervises..... the 21st century.
 Large-scale gang warfare in Central America, Western interventions in Afghanistan and Iraq, hybrid warfare in eastern Ukraine, terrorist attacks in Europe, civil war in Syria, or armed militias in the Democratic Republic of the Congo - all seem to portray a world of ever-greater danger.
 Yet just how violent are contemporary global politics, and how if at all - have armed conflict and political violence changed since the end of the Cold War?
 Three facts will help us answer the first question; the second is more complex.